-TABLE OF CONTENTS 4

-ABBREVIATIONS 6

-PREFACE 7

-BACKGROUND 9

-About the Enterprises and FHFA 9

-Mortgages Owned or Guaranteed by Freddie Mac 9

-Overview of Mortgage Servicing.
-What is Mortgage Servicers.
-Concentration of Mortgage Servicers.
-Why Is Mortgage Servicer Performance Important?.
-What Is Freddie Mac Doing to Oversee Servicing?
-Servicer Oversight and Performance Rating.
-Servicing Initiative to Minimize Credit Losses.
-What Are Other Federal Regulators Doing to Oversee Servicing?.
-What Is FHFA Doing to Oversee Servicing?.
-FHFA's Statutory Responsibility for Overseeing the Enterprises.
-FHFA's Authority over Mortgage Servicers.
-History of FHFA's Supervision of Mortgage Servicing.
-10121516171818
+TABLE OF CONTENTS 4 ABBREVIATIONS 6 PREFACE 7 BACKGROUND 9 About the Enterprises and FHFA 9 Mortgages Owned or Guaranteed by Freddie Mac 9 Overview of Mortgage Servicing What is Mortgage Servicing?
+Concentration of Mortgage Servicers Why Is Mortgage Servicer Performance Important?
+10 11 What Is Freddie Mac Doing to Oversee Servicing?
+Servicer Oversight and Performance Rating Servicing Initiative to Minimize Credit Losses 15 What Are Other Federal Regulators Doing to Oversee Servicing?
+17 What Is FHFA Doing to Oversee Servicing?
+FHFA's Statutory Responsibility for Overseeing the Enterprises FHFA's Authority over Mortgage Servicers History of FHFA's Supervision of Mortgage Servicing 18 19 FINDINGS 22 FHFA Needs to Strengthen Its Supervision of the Enterprises by Establishing a More Robust Oversight and Risk Management Framework 22 22 24 2.
+Improvements Started in 2011 by Freddie Mac to Address Servicer Performance Should Be For Through FHFA's Examination Coverage of Freddie Mac's Oversight and Risk Management of Counter Needs Improvement 27 28 29 RECOMMENDATIONS

-FINDINGS 22

-FHFA Needs to Strengthen Its Supervision of the Enterprises by Establishing a More Robust Counterproversight and Risk Management Framework Contracting with Servicers Reporting Critical Servicer Information Establishing Mortgage Servicing Baseline Requirements party 22 22

-2. Improvements Started in 2011 by Freddie Mac to Address Servicer Performance Should Be Followed Through

-3. FHFA's Examination Coverage of Freddie Mac's Oversight and Risk Management of Counterparties Needs Improvement FHFA's Delayed Examination Activities.
-FHFA's Assessment of Freddie Mac's Third-Party Risk.
-28

-CONCLUSION 32

-RECOMMENDATIONS 33